-Dr. Jennings is a practicing family medicine physician employed by The Physician Group, which is affiliated with Jewish Hospital and St. Mary's Healthcare in Louisville, Kentucky.
-He formerly served as the Quality Chair for his employer.
+Dr. Jennings is a practicing family medicine physician employed by KentuckyOne Health, in Louisville, Kentucky, which was formed by the merger of Jewish Hospital and St. Mary's HealthCare with Saint Joseph Health System in 2012.
+He serves on the Quality Committee of his employer and formerly served as the Quality Committee Chair for The Physician Group, which was affiliated with Jewish Hospital and St. Mary's HealthCare prior to the merger.
 From 1971 until 2005, when the practice was acquired by Jewish Hospital, Dr. Jennings was in private practice with Southend Medical Clinic, PSC, serving as its managing partner.